-All matriculated graduate students at The Graduate Center, The School of Journalism, and other CUNY campuses are eligible.
+All matriculated graduate students at The Graduate Center, The Graduate School of Journalism, and other CUNY campuses are eligible.
 Students need to be in good academic and financial standing as well as progressing toward a degree.

 The license has a 12-month term.
 It functions like a lease, except that a renter must maintain eligibility in order for it to remain in effect.